 For some companies considering cloud ERP, managed hosting might be the vehicle that takes them there.
-It’s true of TUG Technologies Corp., a manufacturer of aviation ground support
+It’s true of TUG Technologies Corp., a manufacturer of aviation ground support equipment based in Kennesaw, Ga., that is moving its Oracle JD Edwards ERP to a “virtual private cloud” at its New York-based managed hosting provider, Velocity Technology Solutions Inc.

 “I was one of those who was -- and still am, to some degree -- skeptical about public cloud, especially about public cloud storage,” said Mike House, TUG’s director of information technologies.
 But House is sold on the best-of-both-worlds measure that Velocity promises with its virtual private cloud option.